All in the Family

 Assistant General Manager

 They say apples don’t fall far from their trees, and that is surely true of Pierson Geyer, who has inherited brains, personality, a killer work ethic, and a love of farming.
-In addition to overseeing the hiring, training and management of the farm’s seasonal and year round field crew, Pierson ensures the farm’s GAP certification and compliance (Good Agriculture Practices, as established by the USDA) and he manages the fast-paced Baltimore Farmers’ Market & Bazaar in conjunction with his sister Colleen.
-Pierson has a Bachelor’s and Master’s degree in Education, and is a avid Quidditch player and fan.
+As the farm’s AGM, he takes an active role in all aspects of the farm, and continues to directly oversee the hiring, training and management of the farm’s seasonal and year round field crew.
+Pierson also works to maintain the farm’s GAP certification and compliance (Good Agriculture Practices, as established by the USDA.)
+On Sundays he and sister Colleen can be found at the fast-paced Baltimore Farmers’ Market & Bazaar.
+Pierson has a Bachelor’s and Master’s degree in Education, and and uses his skills daily in the office and in the fields.

 Chef and Ace Marketeer

 Colleen and her twin sister Mary Claire grew up helping at farm markets and steeped in the joy of fresh food, extended family gatherings, and hard work.
 With a passion for cooking from an early age, Colleen worked her way through culinary training at Johnson & Wales and has recently launched her own “River City Bakery,” participating weekly at the Tuesday afternoon Birdhouse Market.
 Despite her other endeavors, Colleen stays involved in all aspects of the farm and is deservedly famous for the baked goods she makes in the certified kitchen.
-She can most often be found at the Forest Hill Farm Stand–her new year-round “home” market.
-An avid fitness fan, Colleen is also a certified “BodyPump” instructor, and she loves distance cycling and running.
+She can most often be found at the Saturday morning Forest Hill Farm Stand–her new year-round “home” market, and the Sunday morning Baltimore Farmers Market & Bazaar.
+An avid fitness fan, Colleen is also a certified “BodyPump” instructor, and she loves distance cycling and running or playing with her dog Aurora.

 Molly Frackelton Schutrumpf